pm215/tadoku_stats/README.md

 The following options modify the output produced:
 * `--brief` : prints the per-medium results in a brief "first place + honorable mention" format, rather than a top-three table.
 * `--html` : prints the output as an HTML fragment suitable for use in a blog post.
 Note that this doesn't produce a complete valid HTML document!
+* `--blogpost` : a convenience option that enables all the options to produce the preferred format for end-of-round Tadoku blogposts.
+Currently this is equivalent to --blogpost --html.

 ## Output